Thanet District: Composition

 One of the independent councillors and the Greens sit together as the "Green and Independent Group".
-The next elections are due in 2027.

 Elections

 Since the last boundary changes in 2003 the council has comprised 56 councillors representing 23 wards, with each ward electing one, two or three councillors.
 Elections are held every four years.

 The district straddles two constituencies, one of which extends beyond the district boundary to include parts of neighbouring districts: